alwaysaashutosh/leaderboard-service/readme.md

 2. **Update the Configuration File**

    - Edit the configuration file at conf/app.yaml as needed.
-   - To automate table creation, set autoMigrate = true, which will enable GORM auto-migration to create tables from the GORM model schema.
+   - To automate table creation, set ```autoMigrate = true```, which will enable GORM auto-migration to create tables from the GORM model schema.

 3. **Build and Run the Service**
    ```bash